Hemen07/Groupy/README.md

 # GroupY
-Group Chatroom backed by Firebase Family
+: Group Chatroom backed by Firebase Family
+: Real time conversation
+: Get notified anytime

 Pull and add google gson config file and you are good to go.